eclipse-lsp4j/lsp4j/documentation/jsonrpc.md

 The receiver of a request always needs to return a response message to conform to the JSON-RPC specification.
 In case the result value cannot be provided in a response because of an error, the `error` property of the `ResponseMessage` must be set to a `ResponseError` describing the failure.

-This can be done by returning a `CompletableFuture` completed exceptionally with a `ResponseErrorException` from the request message handler in a local endpoint.
+This can be done by throwing a `ResponseErrorException` from the request message handler in a local endpoint.
 The exception carries a `ResponseError` to attach to the response.
-The `RemoteEndpoint` will handle the exceptionally completed future and send a response message with the attached error object.
+The `RemoteEndpoint` will handle the exception and send a response message with the attached error object.

 For example: